Do you want to learn perspective?

 Does perspective intimidate you?

-When I was a drawing beginner, I found perspective unnecessary to learn, as I considered it only for mechanical and architectural drawing.
-I understood perspective on basic terms.
-Things further away from the viewer are smaller and more condensed, however I dismissed things like eye level, one point perspective and things of that nature.
-Only until I read up on it (and discovered how much I didn’t know!) and truly got to grips with perspective, that it helped improve my work tenfold.
+When I was a drawing beginner, I found perspective unnecessary to learn.
+I considered it only for mechanical and architectural artists.
+I understood basic perspective, but didn’t think how learning it could improve my art.
+Furthermore, I dismissed eye level, one point perspective and even learning it.
+How wrong I was!
+Only until I discovered how much I didn’t know, and got to grips with it, that it helped improve my work tenfold.

-If perspective sends fear through your veins, this blog post is here to help alleviate your perspective fears.
-You will learn and get to grips with 1 point, 2 point and 3 point perspective.
-The good news is that perspective is not too difficult either – which is great!
-If you’re still doubting whether learning perspective can help you, look at some of your favourite artists or illustrators.
-Depending on their style, I’m confident that their use of perspective is on-point.
+Does perspective sends fear through your veins?
+It’s ok, we all went through that pain at some point.
+However, have no fear, as this blog post is here to help alleviate your perspective fears.
+It will help you get to grips with 1 point, 2 point and 3 point perspective.
+The good news is that perspective is not too difficult either once you get your head around it.
+If you’re doubting whether perspective can help your art, look at some of your favourite artists.
+Coupled with learning composition, colour and style, these artistic masters have perspective nailed down to a tee.

 Within this blog post, I’m going to sharing the essential guide to 1 point, 2 point and 3 point perspective.
-This article will help you understand eye level, the horizon line, and help you gain confidence and knowledge to try yourself.
-There will be images on hand to help you (like most of my blog posts), and of course you can always ask me questions in the comments section at the bottom of this blog post – so let’s get started!
+We will go into eye level, the horizon line, and help you gain perspective confidence.

 Why Is Learning Perspective Important?